aamersadiq/mt-dash/README.md

 - View the dashboard to see account balances and transactions
 - Transfer funds between accounts

+# Setup

+You can complete the setup and run the application from the command line on both Windows and Mac (though it hasn't been tested on Mac).
+Make sure all prerequisites are installed beforehand.

+## Database

+SQL Server Experss Edition database

+### Prerequesites

+- Docker version 4.38.0 running Linux containers
+- SQL Server Management Studio

+### Available Scripts

+#### Run the SQL Server Express in docker using PowerShell or Bash

+`docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=MyPass@word" -e "MSSQL_PID=Express" -p 1439:1433 -d --name=sql mcr.microsoft.com/mssql/server:latest`

 ## .Net Core 8 Web API (back-end folder)

 API to login, view accounts and their transactions.